Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 The provided program, *miv-rv32-ess-bootloader.elf* , is available in the Libero project folder after the *create_project* .tcl script has been run for the Design Configuration 2 (DGC2).
 The program can be used to transfer a program stored in LSRAM to an external I2C EEPROM.
 The MIV_ESS can then copy the code to the MIV_RV32 Tightly Coupled Memory (TCM), then the MIV_RV32 can boot the copied code.

 The sources are available from the [Mi-V Soft processor Bare Metal examples](https://github.com/Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples).
-To run the Bootloader .elf program, follow the steps below or refer to the [MIV_ESS Design Guide](www.link.link) **NEED a Link UPDATE** for more detailed instructions:
+To run the Bootloader .elf program, follow the steps below or refer to the *MIV_ESS v2.0 Design Guide* (accessible from the Libero catalog) for more detailed instructions:
 > A DGC2 Libero design directory is required to have been created to access the .elf file.
 The hardware needs to be programmed with DGC2 bitstream.

     1. Open SoftConsole (v2021.1 or above)